 Select the property you want to filter by.
 Once you save your selection, you’ll be able to apply modifiers to the filter.

 You can share a filtered dashboard by copy-pasting the exact URL of the dashboard, which will include the filters you’ve added.

 Dashboard templates automate the creation of dashboards by pre-populating useful charts based on your use case.

 To create a dashboard via a template, complete the following steps:

-- Navigate to Dashboards and click the New dashboard button at the top of the Dashboards tab.
+- Navigate to Dashboards and click the New dashboard button at the top of the dashboards tab.
 Click Explore templates and choose a template that best matches your use case.
 In the example below, we selected the Acquisition overview template.

 - After you’ve selected a template, you’ll be prompted to select definitions that correspond to your use case.
-If you don’t have an existing event for these fields, you can define a new event by clicking Define new.
+If you don’t have an existing event for these fields, you can create a new event by clicking Define new.
 For certain properties, you can select the default property that comes out-of-the-box when you install Heap.

 - Once you’ve made your selections, the dashboard will automatically populate with the relevant charts.
 You can continue to edit the events you’ve selected until you are satisfied.
 Once you are happy with your selections, click Save Dashboard to save your new dashboard!

 With your new dashboard in place, you can add charts, customize individual chart settings, recategorize it to align with your organization’s categories, and more.
 The steps for doing so are the same as for any other dashboard, so see the Managing Dashboards section above for more info.